Indexed

 Overall:

 The building and look of the set kept this set's overall average relatively high.
 I think skewed.
-The only reason I purchased this set was because I'm a collector and I like to complete sets, and was able to get this discounted .
+The only reason I purchased this set was because I'm a collector and I like to complete sets, and was able to get this :roll: discounted :roll: .
 There is really no other reason to purchase this set, unless you are in love with the look or have some special connection to Sleepless in Seattle.
 Unless your a crazy collector like me, I wouldn't bother with this set, your Lego budget is wisely spent on a higher (but better value) set.

 You do not have the required permissions to view the files attached to this post.